Safety signs in Australia come in many shapes and sizes, with all sorts of different meanings, designs and more.

 And as many workplaces contain all sorts of different risks and dangers, you’re going to need different types of signs to cover all of your bases!

-In many cases, that can mean using hazchem and danger signs together.
+In many cases, that can mean using hazchem and danger goods signs and labels together.

 Unsure about your legal requirements when it comes to dangerous or hazardous substances?
 Our team can help!